Harmonic spinors and local deformations of the metric: Proof of Theorem

 To prove the lemma one has to show that a certain differential is surjective.
 This proof can be carried out in different mathematical languages.
-One alternative is via Teichm\"uller theory and quadratic differentials.
-We will follow a different way of presentation and notation.
+One alternative is to use Teichm\"uller theory formulated in terms of quadratic differentials, we will use a presentation in terms of Riemannian metrics following \cite{Tromba_92}.

-\begin{proof}[Sketch of Proof of Lemma \ref{dim2.lem}] If $g_1$ and $g_2$ are metrics on $M$, then we say that $g_1$ is spin-conformal to $g_2$ if there is a spin-preserving diffeomorphism $\psi: M \to M$ such that $\psi^* g_2 = g_1$.
+\begin{proof}[Sketch of Proof of Lemma \ref{dim2.lem}] If $g_1$ and $g_2$ are metrics on $M$, then we say that $g_1$ is Teichm\"uller equivalent to $g_2$ if there is a diffeomorphism $\psi: M \to M$ such that~$\psi$ is homotopic to the identity and $\psi^* g_2$ is conformal to $g_1$.
 This is an equivalence relation on the set of metrics on $M$, and the equivalence class of $g_1$ is denoted by $\Phi(g_1)$.
-Let $\cM$ be the set of equivalence classes.
-Showing the lemma is equivalent to showing that $\Phi(\mathcal{R}(M ,U_{p}(r),g))$ is a neighborhood of $g$ in $\cM$.
+Let $\cT$ be the set of equivalence classes, this is the Teichm\"uller space which has a natural structure of a smooth finite-dimensional manifold.
+Note that any diffeomorphism $\psi: M\to M$ homotopic to the identity is also isotopic to the identity, i.e.\ the homotopy can be chosen as a path in the diffeomorphism group, see e.g. \cite{earle.eells:67}.
+As along this path, the spin structure is preserved, $\psi$ perserves the spin structure.